Kerry Weaver

-Kerry Weaver is a fictional character from the NBC television series ER.
-The role was portrayed by Laura Innes who debuted as a recurring character in the second season episode "Welcome Back, Carter!", which aired on September 21, 1995.
-Innes was promoted to the role of a series regular as of the third-season episode "Dr. Carter, I Presume", which aired on September 26, 1996 and made her last regular appearance in the thirteenth-season episode "A House Divided", which aired on January 11, 2007.
+Kerry Weaver is a fictional character, a physician, in the NBC television series ER.
+Dr. Weaver first appears as a recurring character in the second-season episode "Welcome Back, Carter!", which aired on September 21, 1995.
+Dr. Weaver is portrayed by Laura Innes, who was promoted to the role of series regular beginning with the third-season episode "Dr. Carter, I Presume", which aired on September 26, 1996.
+Innes made her last regular appearance in the thirteenth-season episode "A House Divided", which aired on January 11, 2007.

 During the series' fifteenth season, Innes made guest appearances in the episodes "Heal Thyself", which aired on November 13, 2008, and the series finale, "And in the End...", which aired on April 2, 2009.

-Very little of Weaver's background was revealed to the audience in early appearances.
+Very little of Weaver’s background is revealed to the audience in her early episodes.
 The character exhibits a limp in her gait, which is aided by the use of a forearm crutch.
 This was later revealed to be caused by congenital hip dysplasia in episode 14 of season 11, in addition to the fact that she had lived for a period in Africa.

-Weaver arrived at County General as Chief Resident and later became an attending physician.
-She was promoted to Chief of Emergency Medicine and finally Hospital Chief of Staff.
-Her administrative position often forced her to make unpleasant decisions that drew hostility from her fellow physicians, as when she fired Jeanie Boulet in Season 4.
-Although an excellent physician, she is often portrayed as the villain in many episodes, prioritizing herself and her career over the well-being of other ER workers and even patients.
-Her behavior is often hypocritical, condescending, and arrogant.
+Weaver arrives at County General as Chief Resident, and later becomes an attending physician, is promoted to Chief of Emergency Medicine, and finally becomes the Hospital Chief of Staff.
+She is ambitious, craves authority, and tends to be excessively bureaucratic in her approach.
+Her administrative position often requires her to make unpleasant decisions that draw hostility from her fellow physicians, as when she fires Jeanie Boulet in Season 4.
+However, she also engages in administrative politics to protect herself, sometimes at the expense of others.
+Although an excellent physician, she is portrayed as the villain in many episodes.
+She is a dynamic character who struggles with which choice is the right one to make.

-Having had some heterosexual relationships, Weaver eventually came out as a lesbian.
-Her sexual orientation was a key point in some episodes, particularly when she fought in court to keep her son, Henry.
+Although Weaver has been involved in some heterosexual relationships, she eventually comes out as a lesbian.
+Her sexual orientation is a key point in some episodes, particularly when she fights in court to keep her son, Henry.
 She was included in AfterEllen.com's Top 50 Lesbian and Bisexual Characters.